Corporate IntelligenceBrand Protection

 3. The Dark Web Supply Chain

 If an organization sells physical products, counterfeits are often negotiated on the deep web.
-Our analysts deploy intelligent spiders across the dark web—utilizing tools like the Dark Web Forum Scanner—to alert brands when their trademarks are explicitly mentioned by bulk suppliers on Russian or Chinese market forums.
+Our analysts deploy intelligent spiders across the dark web—utilizing reviewed workflows like Dark Web & Breach Database Monitoring—to alert brands when their trademarks are explicitly mentioned by bulk suppliers on Russian or Chinese market forums.

 Defensive OSINT is a continuous operation.
 Enterprises must hunt threats before the threats reach their customers.